rubytoolbox/rubytoolbox/README.md

 **Further steps:**

 * You can run the test suite with `bundle exec rspec`
-* You can check the code with `bundle exec rubocop`
+* You can check code style with `bundle exec rubocop`
-* During development you can launch [guard](https://github.com/guard/guard) using `bundle exec guard` to continuously check changes
+* During development you can launch [guard](https://github.com/guard/guard) using `bundle exec guard` to continuously check your changes
 * The repo has [overcommit](https://github.com/brigade/overcommit) git hooks set up to check your changes before commit, push etc. You can set it up once with `bundle exec overcommit --install`.
 Whenever the hook config file `.overcommit.yml` changes, you need to verify it's contents and approve the changes with `bundle exec overcommit --sign`

 ## Code of Conduct